Willow Pill: Career

-In 2022, Willow Pill gained wider prominence as a contestant on season 14 of RuPaul's Drag Race, where she won the main challenge on the third episode, earning a cash prize of $5,000.
-Her Snatch Game performance as Drew Barrymore placed her in the bottom seven, and she participated in the lip-sync tournament on episode eight.
+In 2022, Willow Pill gained wider prominence as a contestant on season 14 of RuPaul's Drag Race.
+During the first episode of Season 14, she performed a surreal self-care-themed talent number set to Enya’s “Only Time,” which involved a bathtub, spaghetti, and a toaster oven.
+The routine was inspired by a video she had made in high school and became one of her most memorable performances.
+She won the main challenge on the third episode, earning a cash prize of $5,000.
+Her Snatch Game performance as Drew Barrymore in episode 10 placed her in the bottom seven, and she participated in the lip-sync tournament on episode eleven.
 She won the first round against Bosco.
 She placed in the bottom a second time during episode 14, and was required to "lip sync for her life" against Angeria Paris VanMicheals.
 Following their performance of "Telephone" by Lady Gaga ft.
 Beyoncé, neither was eliminated, resulting in five contestants advancing to the finale, a first for the series.